Robert-Ciborowski/PumpBot/README.md

 # PumpBot
-A bot powered by TensorFlow which detects pump &amp; dump schemes on the stock market.
+An ML-powered stock market robot which detects and sends alerts about pump &amp; dump schemes.